Music of Venezuela: Pop and rock

-Ricardo Montaner, who grew up in Maracaibo, emerged in the 1980s as another one of Venezuela’s most successful artists, blending pop and ballad influences to create a signature romantic style.
+Ricardo Montaner, who grew up in Maracaibo, emerged in the 1980s as another one of Venezuela's most successful artists, blending pop and ballad influences to create a signature romantic style.
 He released his debut album Ricardo Montaner (1986), followed by Ricardo Montaner 2 (1988), Un Toque de Misterio (1989), En el Último Lugar del Mundo (1991), and Los Hijos del Sol (1992), among others.
-During this period, he gained widespread recognition with hits such as Tan Enamorados, Me Va a Extrañar, La Cima del Cielo, Ojos Negros, Será, and Déjame Llorar, many of which became defining songs of Latin American pop music.
+During this period, he gained widespread recognition with hits such as Tan Enamorados, Me Va a Extrañar, La Cima del Cielo, Ojos Negros, Será, and Déjame Llorar.

 In the late 1990s, Montaner reimagined many of his greatest hits with orchestral arrangements on Con la London Metropolitan Orchestra (1999), which included the widely popular El Poder de Tu Amor.
 Moving into the 2000s and beyond, he continued to solidify his legacy with new releases and consistent chart success, such as Bésame and Resumiendo.
-As one of Venezuela’s best-selling artists, Montaner’s influence extends far beyond his home country, making a significant impact in major Latin American markets such as Mexico, Colombia, Argentina, Peru, and the Dominican Republic, as well as in Spain.
-His ability to adapt his style while maintaining his signature sound has helped him sustain a multi-decade career, securing his place as one of Latin pop’s most enduring figures.
+As one of Venezuela's best-selling artists, Montaner's influence extends far beyond his home country, making a significant impact in major Latin American markets such as Mexico, Colombia, Argentina, Peru, and the Dominican Republic, as well as in Spain.
+His ability to adapt his style while maintaining his signature sound has helped him sustain a multi-decade career, securing his place as one of Latin pop's most enduring figures.

 José Luis Rodríguez has been a defining figure in Venezuelan music, influencing the region's music scene for decades.
 Widely Known as "El Puma," he has gained recognition for hits, such as Dueño de Nada, Culpable Soy Yo, and Agárrense de las Manos.